asok00000/qzues/README.md

 Any functiosns those Qt don't provide,can post to my email.I will add it to QZues.<br><br>
 <b>Intro</b><br>
    <b>QZuesLabel</b><br>
-    1.marquee effect like HTML tag Marquee,by set the label type with LABEL_TYPE_MARQUEE and set the step length by setStepLength to control the text move length.<br>
+    1.marquee effect like HTML tag Marquee,by set the label type with <code>LABEL_TYPE_MARQUEE</code> and set the step length by setStepLength to control the text move length.<br>
     2.auto fill place holder text when the text length bigger than the label length,set the place holder text via setPlaceholdText the default is "...".<br>
   <b>QZuesComboBox</b><br>
     1.styled pop-up list,you can set the pop-up list's stype directly via QSS.<br>